xcart/xcart-docs/_pages/kb_en/taxes/setting_up_tax_classes.md

 1. Go to the **Taxes** section (**Store setup** -> **Taxes**) of your X-Cart Admin area and, depending on the tax system you are using, open the appropriate tax configuration tab (Depending on the tax addon you are using, this may be **Sales tax** / **VAT/GST** / **Canadian taxes**).

-2. Locate the "General Tax Rates" section of the page and click the **New rate** button.
+2. Locate the section of the page where tax rates are set up and click the **New rate** button.

+   In our sample it will be "General Tax Rates" section of the **Sales Tax** addon set-up page:
    ![541-general-tax-rates-full.png]({{site.baseurl}}/attachments/ref_pAWOdG8N/541-general-tax-rates-full.png)

 3. Configure tax rates by specifying the parameters below.
 Pay special attention to the "Tax class" selector.